roflmaostc/DeconvOptim.jl/README.md

 We would be happy to deconvolve *real* data!
 File an issue if we can help deconvolving an image/stack.
 We would be also excited to adapt DeconvOptim.jl to your special needs!

 ## Citation
-If you use this paper, please cite it:
+If you use this paper, please cite it.
+Thes [PDF is linked here](https://proceedings.juliacon.org/papers/10.21105/jcon.00099).
 ```bibtex
 @article{Wechsler2023,
   doi = {10.21105/jcon.00099},